Neoteroi/BlackSheep-Docs/docs/routing.md

 ### Controllers dedicated router

 Controllers need a different kind of router, an instance of `blacksheep.server.routing.RoutesRegistry`.
-If using dedicated router for controllers is desired, do instead:
+If using a dedicated router for controllers is desired, do this instead:

 ```python
 # app/controllers.py